-This folder contains various kinds of classes responsible for handling different kinds of commands, such as ping, ftp, shutdown, report, etc. The CmdProxy object makes sure that all the in and out channels have been established.
+This folder contains various kinds of classes responsible for handling different kinds of commands - such as ping, ftp, shutdown, report and so on so forth.
+The CmdProxy object makes sure that all the in and out channels have been established.
 All the tasks of reading and writing a command message get handled in this object.
 The CmdHandler object deals with the province and auxiliary oracle to process the event queue containing command messages.